Home > Eating In > By Course > Main Dishes > Caramelized Onion Mushroom Swiss Turkey Burger

 This post may contain affiliate sales links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see my full disclaimer policy for details.

-These delicious Caramelized Onion Mushroom Swiss Burgers are the perfect burger for any BBQ or gathering since all the ingredients can be prepped ahead of time.
+These delicious Caramelized Onion Mushroom Swiss Burgers are loaded with sweet caramelized onions and sautéed mushrooms and are the perfect burger for any BBQ or gathering.
+Bonus: all the ingredients can be prepped ahead of time.

 Servings: 4 people